fbcaires/filipebcaires.com/content/publication/mwsporg/index.md

 - "3"
 publishDate: "2017-01-01T00:00:00Z"
 # slides: example
 summary: <u>Draft Available Upon Request.</u>  <br><br> This paper provides empirical evidence that firms' internal organization and associated pay policies shape the propagation of minimum wage spillovers.
 Rigid, tournament-like firms use between-level pay differentials to incentivize workers.
 They respond to minimum wage hikes by raising wages up the hierarchy, amplifying spillovers to a larger extent than flexible firms, where wage-setting has a stronger individual component.
-I rationalize the mechanism throguh a simple theoretical model.
+I develop a simple theoretical model to rationalize these mechanisms.
 tags:
 - Labour Economics
 - Personnel Economics